Skip to content

 Develop your individual painting style!

-In this friendly and engaging acrylic (or oil) painting course, students will work through a number of paintings alongside technical exercises designed to demystify art-making and develop a personal painting practice.
-There will be tutor demonstrations each week, along with individual feedback and support throughout each class.
-The lessons will cover still life, landscape, and other forms of representational painting, with references to art history.
+In this friendly and engaging acrylic painting course students will work through a number of paintings alongside technical exercises designed to demystify art-making and develop a personal painting practice.

 Course Breakdown